 The name Christian appears 3 times in the New Testament and not until Acts 11:26 when Barnabas went to Tarsus to seek Saul in 43 AD.
 This was 14 years after the crucifixion, burial, resurrection, and ascension of Jesus.
 “Disciple” appears in 220 verses in the 4 Gospels and in 20 verses in Acts.
-For this reason and the facts below I have generally replaced “Christian” with “Disciple”.
+Today the word Christian has a cultural meaning rather than a person supernaturally transformed by the Holy Spirit.
+For these reasons and the facts below, I have generally replaced “Christian” with “Disciple” in my writing.
+I capitalize Disciple as is common with Christan.

 Luke 6:17 Jesus came down with them and stood on a level place; and there was a large crowd of His disciples,… 20 And turning His gaze toward His disciples, He began to say, “Blessed are you who are poor, for yours is the kingdom of God.